Call:+98 913 408 2818

 • Clay tile

-Clay tile is one of the old Iranian tiles that has kept its place even today.
+Clay tile is one of the old Persian tiles that has kept its place even today.
 Due to its high thermal tolerance, this type of tile is used in furnaces and ovens.
 The method of making clay tiles is to bake red clay at a very high temperature, which reduces pores and increases strength.
 Clay tile is a type of mineral tile produced in dimensions of 15 to 30 cm and with a thickness equal to 5.1 cm.

 Clay tileClay tile